DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 So, it needs to allocate a heap buffer using rte_zmalloc.
-In addition, if the -f option is specified, an array is needed to store the allocated core ID for the floating process so that the master can return it after a slave has exited accidently.
+In addition, if the -f option is specified, an array is needed to store the allocated core ID for the floating process so that the master can return it after a slave has exited accidentally.

 .. code-block:: c